libexpat/libexpat/expat/README.md

 - libexpat >=2.2.8 where packaging uses the CMake build system or
-- libexpat >=2.3.0 where packaging uses the GNU Autotools build system.
+- libexpat >=2.3.0 where packaging uses the GNU Autotools build system on Linux or
+- libexpat >=2.4.0 where packaging uses the GNU Autotools build system on macOS or MinGW.

 Notice the *lowercase* `expat` in the following example: